How to create a prospecting plan in 4 steps

 How to set measurable goals

 So that your prospecting objectives are effective, they must be measurable.
 This means you need to be able to quantify your progress and evaluate your success.
 Use key performance indicators (KPI) to track your progress.
-For example, set a specific number of new prospects to contact each week.
+For example, set a specific number of new prospects to contact every week.
 This will allow you to measure the impact of your actions and adjust your strategy if necessary.

 Use of the SMART Method in commercial prospecting objectives